 Right-click Antimalware Service Executable and select “End task.”

 This disables Microsoft Defender for the rest of your session.

 If you’d rather not use Microsoft Defender, you can disable it temporarily.
 This stops the antimalware service executable from running.
 It won’t uninstall Microsoft Defender – just disable it.
 For some users, it remains off after a restart, but typically, it turns back on after a restart.

 Go to “Settings -> Update & Security -> Windows Security.”

 Select “Open Windows Security” in the right pane to open Microsoft Defender settings.
 Choose “Virus & threat protection.”

 Select “Manage settings” under “Virus & threat protection settings.”

 Toggle off “Real-time protection” and “Cloud-delivered protection.”

 Once again, this is just temporary.
-You can disable it permanently via the Group Policy Editor, but this isn’t available in Windows 10 Home edition.
-In some newer versions of Windows 10 Pro, even the Group Policy option is unavailable.
+You can disable it permanently via the Group Policy Editor, but this isn’t available in Windows 10 and 11 Home edition.
+In some newer versions of Windows 10 or 11 Pro, even the Group Policy option is unavailable.